m4pol/fatebot/README.md

   And Optimize by change ip range and default ping time, That will help to find SSH port faster.(Maybe, But fast than old one.)</p>
 <p><strong>Fatebot v0.3</strong> = Update new DDoS Vector.
 Set size of UDP packet to 700 as default when bot herder not input The size or Put The over size.</p>
 <p><strong>Fatebot v0.3.1</strong> = Fix vse and post flood.
 Fix IRC configuration that will make a little easy to config and change project layout.</p>
-<p><strong>Fatebot v0.4</strong> = Update IRC Backup configuration for The IRC Server that's got shutdown by accident.
+<p><strong>Fatebot v0.4</strong> = Update IRC Backup Server configuration for Backup our bots When The Main IRC Server got shutdown by accident.
 Add and remove some feature of info function.</p>

 # IRC Commands
 <ul>